LarsSivertsen/xeos_python/readme.txt

 those parameters.
 This is used to make a classifier for the valid eos.

 To create mass radius plots one can go to the "xeos_pyhton" folder and open the "plot_all_mass_radius_relations.py" file, change the run number to the desired run number, and run it.
+The plots will be saved in the respective run folder.

 Tests:
 The "tests_new.py" has the code for different tests.
 They can be run by opening the "run_tests.py" and running the desired test.